nimarafati/Excel/README.md

 # Excel
-In here you find notes about excel
+In here you find notes about excel commands